 FDA approves lasmiditan to treat migraine

 The FDA recently approved lasmiditan and it should be available shortly in several dosages in pill form for treatment of a migraine attack.
-Lasmiditan should be used no more than once a day.
+Lasmiditan should be used no more than once a day and no more than four times a month.
 Because of the possible side effects — dizziness and sleepiness — patients should not drive or perform other activities requiring mental alertness for eight hours after use.
 Animal studies suggest lasmiditan may not be safe in pregnancy, and thus should be avoided by women who are or may become pregnant.

 Given the restrictions, this drug might be a choice for nonpregnant patients who cannot take triptans and want to treat a headache at the end of the day when going to bed anyway, or when the usual treatment of headache involves a period of sleep.